shopware/shopware/src/Docs/getting_started_with_the_core_domain.md

     );
 }
 ```
-In the above example, the *LOOP variant* for reading the 15 products already requires the **triple execution time** compared to the *batch variant*.
+In the above example, the *LOOP variant* for reading the 15 products is **three time slower** compared to the *batch variant*.
-Therefore, you should always keep in mind during development to load data collected, since especially the *batch variant* scales better than the *loop*.
+Therefore, you should always keep in mind during development to load data collected,
+since the *batch variant* scales a lot better than the *loop variant*.
-If you increase the limit to 50 in the example above, the loop already needs the **sixfold execution time**
+If you increase the limit to 50 in the example above, the loop is **six times slower** than the batch variant.

-### Api Read
+### API Read
-To read out a specific list of products via the API, we recommend using the `/search` endpoint and restricting it to the corresponding ids with a term query:
+To read a specific list of products via the API, we recommend using the `/search` endpoint
+and restricting it to the corresponding ids with a term query:
 ```php
 <?php